 In my case, I use Jimmy to locate the start of the comment section in the page source code as you can see below.

-To locate the end of a comment section, do the same thing and after that, you’ll need to copy all the source code from the start to the end of the comment section and paste it in the NinjaOutreach link extractor app like what you have below and click on the “Extract” button.
+To locate the end of a comment section, do the same thing.
+After that, you’ll need to copy all the source code from the start to the end of the comment section and paste it in the NinjaOutreach link extractor app.
+Like what you have below.
+After that click on the “Extract” button.

 The app will weed out all the irrelevant contents and present you with only the URLs on the page like this.